cloud-native-toolkit/automation-solutions/boms/software/turbonomic/README.md

 # Turbonomic - Bill of Materials

-The folder contains the BOMs for the Turbonomic Automation for AWS, Azure and IBM Cloud solutions.
+This folder contains the Bill of Materials (*BOMs*) for the Turbonomic Automation for AWS, Azure and IBM Cloud multi cloud deployments.

+Below you can see how Turbonomic can help your organisation introspect the costs and resources of your complex cloud enviroments.

 ![Turbonimic Architecture](./files/turbonomic-arch.png)

 ## Overview

-Bill of Materials is the raw ingredients for building the automation.
-This is the `YAML` documentation that enables automation to be created to deploy the modules using GitOps within an AWS ROSA, Azure ARO, IBM Cloud ROKS cluster.
+BOMs are the raw ingredients for building automation for complex cloud installations.
+They are described in `YAML` and  enables automation to be created to deploy infrastructure and software into cloud environments.

+GitOps within an AWS ROSA, Azure ARO, IBM Cloud ROKS cluster.

 ## Bill of Materials